 Alone in the Dark (2008)

 Alone in the Dark fans endured a seven-year stretch between 2001's Alone in the Dark: The New Nightmare and 2008's Alone on the Dark (aka Alone in the Dark: Inferno for PS3).
-Developed by Eden Games--a studio owned by the series' creator Infogram--the sequel saw the return of paranormal investigator Edward Carnby in a modern day adventure that did its best to pay homage to the series' point-and-click heritage while still wooing the modern, run-and-gun majority.
-Originally made to compliment Uwe Boll's Alone in the Dark movies, Eden Games later rejected its Uwe association and forged ahead with an original story and a smattering of fresh gameplay elements--all designed to bring Alone in the Dark's puzzle-solving horror mechanics into a new age.
+Developed by Eden Games - a studio owned by the series' creator Infogrames - the sequel saw the return of paranormal investigator Edward Carnby in a modern day adventure that did its best to pay homage to the series' point-and-click heritage while still wooing the modern, run-and-gun majority.
+Originally made to compliment Uwe Boll's Alone in the Dark movies, Eden Games later rejected its Uwe association and forged ahead with an original story and a smattering of fresh gameplay elements - all designed to bring Alone in the Dark's puzzle-solving horror mechanics into a new age.

 Why it was forgotten: Chrono Trigger was (and still is) one of the defining RPGs of our generation; a 16-bit masterpiece that combined top-notch storytelling and gameplay to create a video game epic that is revered to this day.
 Chrono Cross, on the other hand, was just ... great.
-The game sold well and was a hit with critics, but its loose ties to Chrono Trigger eventually erased it from the hearts and minds of Chrono Trigger loyalists.
+The game sold well and was a hit with critics, but its loose ties to Chrono Trigger weren't enough to keep it in the hearts and minds of Chrono Trigger loyalists.

 Golden Axe: Dragon Rider